nataliabuskiewicz/bellabeat_case_study/README.md

 ### 1. Combating the "Sedentary Trap" via Micro-Habits

-**Data Insight:** User segmentation analysis revealed that **81.96%** of users fall into the Sedentary category, showing that the primary audience consists of everyday low-activity users rather than fitness enthusiasts.
+**Data Insight:** Our user segmentation analysis revealed that an overwhelming **81.96%** of users fall into the Sedentary category, proving that the primary audience consists of everyday corporate workers or low-activity individuals, rather than fitness enthusiasts.

-**Business Recommendation:** Shift the application’s core positioning from fitness tracking toward an **"Everyday Wellness Companion"** focused on building sustainable daily habits.
+**Business Recommendation:** Shift the application’s core positioning from aggressive fitness tracking to an **"Everyday Wellness Companion."**

 **Actionable Feature:** Introduce a **"Smart Desk Break"** feature within the Bellabeat app.
-Instead of generic hourly alerts, implement low-friction micro-interventions, such as short stretching prompts or hydration reminders, during standard office hours (**09:00–17:00**).
-These interventions would help users reduce prolonged inactivity and build healthier daily routines.
+Instead of generic hourly alerts, implement low-friction, stylish micro-interventions (e.g., a brief 2-minute stretching prompt or a hydration reminder) specifically active during standard office hours (**09:00–17:00**), helping busy women seamlessly break their continuous sedentary cycles.

 ### 2. Capturing the Post-Work Momentum (The 19:00 Peak)

-**Data Insight:** Hourly time-series analysis revealed that physical activity increases after work, reaching the highest daily peak at **19:00** with **724 steps/hour**, following a noticeable activity drop at **15:00**.
+**Data Insight:** The hourly time-series tracking identified that physical activity builds steadily post-work, reaching its absolute global peak at **19:00 (7:00 PM)** with **724 steps/hour**, right after a severe mid-afternoon drop at **15:00**.

-**Business Recommendation:** Implement precision-timed user engagement strategies by targeting moments when users are most physically active and receptive to health-related actions.
+**Business Recommendation:** Execute precision-timed user engagement.
+The dataset proves that users are most physically receptive and available for health-conscious actions in the evening.

-**Actionable Feature:** Deploy predictive push notifications around **18:15**, before the evening activity peak.
-Instead of interrupting users during their most active period, Bellabeat can provide timely prompts encouraging behaviors such as an evening walk.
-Additionally, introduce an afternoon energy-recharge feature at **15:00**, such as a short guided breathing exercise, to help users overcome the mid-afternoon activity decline.
+**Actionable Feature:** Deploy dynamic, predictive push notifications around **18:15**.
+Rather than alerting users during their peak activity, the app should nudge them 45 minutes before (e.g., *"The weather is perfect for a 20-minute evening walk to clear your head after work"*).
+Additionally, introduce an afternoon energy-recharge feature at **15:00** (such as a 3-minute guided breathing exercise) to combat the documented mid-afternoon slump.

-### 3. Helping Users Maintain High Sleep Quality
+### 3. Helping Users Keep Their High Sleep Quality

-**Data Insight:** The analysis shows that Bellabeat users already achieve strong sleep quality, with an average sleep efficiency of **93.55%**.
-However, users with higher daily activity levels demonstrate more consistent and predictable sleep patterns.
+**Data Insight:** Our analysis shows that Bellabeat users achieve strong sleep quality, with a high average sleep efficiency of **93.55%**.
+However, the chart also reveals that users who are more active during the day have more stable and predictable sleep patterns, with fewer sudden drops in sleep quality.

-**Business Recommendation:** Use the app to strengthen users’ awareness of the connection between daily movement and sleep quality.
+**Business Recommendation:** Use the app to show users the direct connection between their daily movement and their night's rest.

-**Actionable Feature:** Introduce a **"Sleep Protector"** feature that connects daily activity with sleep outcomes.
-The app could provide positive feedback when users achieve both activity and sleep goals, while offering evening relaxation tools, such as short meditation or breathing exercises, when sleep quality decreases.
+**Actionable Feature:** Introduce a **"Sleep Protector"** feature.
+The app can send a positive morning notification when a user achieves both their step goal and high sleep quality (e.g., *"Your active day yesterday paid off!
+You achieved 94% sleep efficiency last night.
+Keep it up today!"*).
+For nights when efficiency slightly dips, offer simple, relaxing evening wind-down tools such as short meditation or breathing exercises to help users ease into rest.